 4. Goal Zero Yeti 400 Lithium Portable Power Station

-There are some users that will rather hug a live power transformer than have anything to do with a device powered by a lead acid battery (save an automobile – for which there are limited options).
+Some users will rather hug a live power transformer than have anything to do with a device powered by a lead-acid battery (save an automobile – for which there are limited options).

 For such persons, the Goal Zero Yeti 400 Lithium Portable Power Station is a viable option – as it is our 4th best portable solar generator in the year under review.